amobbs/plog/README.md

 5. Set up a Hosts rule for `127.0.0.1 local.preslog`

-5. Restart Apache, and go to http://local.preslog in your browser.
+6. Restart Apache, and go to http://local.preslog in your browser.

+7. Copy bin/cakephp/app/Config/config.dist/xml to bin/cakephp/app/Config/config.xml and update the locations you want the logs to save.

 ## Deployment Notes